kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lab_Using_Set_Operators.md

 **Business Problem:** TechCorp has a policy that all employees earning over $75,000 should have management responsibilities (direct reports).
 Find employees who violate this policy.

-**Your Task:** Identify high-earning employees who should be managers based on BaseSalary but currently have no direct reports.
+**Your Task:** Identify high-earning employees who should be managers based on e.BaseSalary but currently have no direct reports.

 **Expected Output Columns:**
 - Employee Name
-- Current BaseSalary
+- Current e.BaseSalary
 - d.DepartmentName Name
 - Job Title
 - Years with Company